 - Purchasing power of growing Gen Y and Gen Z populations

 The key is addressing all these together with a cohesive strategy.
-While your plans evolved quickly last year, you’re probably devoting even more resources to digital, while trying to see how your traditional outlets can remain relevant.
+While your plans evolved quickly in early 2020, you’re probably devoting even more resources to digital, while trying to see how your traditional outlets can remain relevant.

 Consumers rely on their financial institutions.
 It’s just taken for granted most of the time.
 The competitive advantage is in engaging and expanding your audience through modern marketing strategies (“digital” is just the beginning).